Orange Group: Orange Foundation

 In 1987 France Télécom established the France Télécom Foundation.
 On 16 January 2007, the foundation changed its name to Orange Foundation.
 In 1990 France Telecom Foundation received the top award for corporate philanthropy from ADMICAL.
 In 1995 France Telecom Foundation received the top award for solidarity from ADMICAL.
 The board of directors of Orange Foundation consists of representatives of Orange, independent personalities and employee representatives.
 Its purpose is to support projects related to health, particularly autism; education, particularly schooling for girls in developing countries; and culture, particularly group vocal music.
 Projects supported by Orange Foundation are chosen by committees of experts devoted to each major theme.
 The Foundation has been involved in 300 to 400 projects per year since 1987.
 The Foundation works with international NGOs and local associations involved in long-term projects in countries in which Orange is based for better follow-up of these projects.

 Sponsorship

 From 2000 to 2002, Orange was a major sponsor of British Formula One team Arrows.

+Orange was the major sponsor for the Essendon Football Club in the Australian Football League for the 2001 and 2002 premiership seasons.

 Orange was the sponsor for UEFA Euro 2012 and UEFA Euro 2016.

 The company was the official jersey sponsor of the national basketball teams of the Central African Republic and Senegal at the 2015 FIBA Africa Championship.

 Orange was the kit sponsor of the French association football club Olympique de Marseille for the 2017/18 and 2018/19 seasons.

 The company became a sponsor of esports organisation Team Vitality in 2018.